Skip to content

 Creating a Tauri App Package

 You can create a Tauri app bundle with the following steps.
-For this, you may Create a new tauri app or can use an existing Tauri app.
+For this, you may Create a new Tauri app or can use an existing Tauri app.

 1. Install the Cargo Packager